postsharp/PostSharp.Documentation/conceptual/CustomPatterns/Aspects/Applying/extension-blocks-multicast.md

 Starting with PostSharp 2026.0, the multicast engine provides support for C# 14 extension blocks.
 By default, aspects and multicast attributes are not applied to extension block members to prevent unexpected behavior.
 You can explicitly enable this using the <xref:PostSharp.Extensibility.MulticastAttribute.AllowExtensionBlockMembers> property.

-Using <xref:PostSharp.Aspects.Advices.IAdviceProvider> and <xref:PostSharp.Aspects.IAspectProvider> on extension members is not limited and will apply aspects and advices.
-Targeting extension block metadata will result in an error.

 ## How Extension Blocks Are Implemented in IL

 The C# compiler implements extension block members as static methods (including properties) and a set of special metadata types.
 These metadata types are intended for the C# compiler to match extension methods and properties with the receiver type.

 Since both the implementation methods and the metadata types may not be expected by existing aspects, the multicasting algorithm in PostSharp 2026.0 and later skips all of these members and adds explicit opt-in support for extension block implementation methods.

 ## Enabling Extension Block Support